Solenidae

 Solenidae, commonly called "razor shells", is a family of marine bivalve molluscs in the unassigned Euheterodonta.

 Taxonomy

 Originally, razor shells were all classified as Solenidae.
 Then, the genera were grouped into two sub-families, the Cultellinae and Soleninae.
-Later, the two subfamilies were recognized as separate families, with Cultellinae accepted as Pharidae and the family Solenidae containing only the two genera Solen and Solena.
+Later, the two subfamilies were recognized as separate families, with Cultellinae accepted as Pharidae and the family Solenidae containing only the three genera Solen, Solena and Neosolen.

 Genera

 Genera in the family Solenidae include: